1the1/hello-world/README.md

 # hello-world
-This is a first test for Me
+Hi, this is my first github repository!